-December 11, 2013 by Noël Gordon, HRC Foundation Coordinator
+December 11, 2013 by Noël Gordon, Foundation Project Manager

 Yesterday Sen. Chris Coons, D-Del., introduced the REPEAL HIV Discrimination Act, a bill that would encourage states to end legalized discrimination against people with HIV and improve public health by removing a barrier to HIV testing.
 It also would help end the injustices HIV criminalization imposes on people with HIV, like Nick Rhoades.

 When an Iowa court found that Rhoades hadn’t told his adult sex partner that he had HIV, prior to having sex, he was convicted of “criminal transmission of HIV,” a class B felony in that state, and sentenced to 25 years in prison.

 The fact that Rhoades didn’t transmit HIV didn’t matter.

 Nor did it matter that it was virtually impossible for Rhoades to have transmitted it, since he both used a condom and had an undetectable viral load.

 After a letter-writing campaign by advocates, the judge released Rhoades after he served a year, but Rhoades still is subject to several indignities, including lifetime sex offender registration, the inability to use social media sites or be around children unsupervised and the participation in regular lie detector tests about his sex life.

 Rhoades isn’t alone.
 According to the Sero Project, about two-thirds of U.S. states have “HIV-specific” criminal statutes, including some that reference spitting or scratching, behaviors that can’t transmit HIV.
 Even in states without HIV-specific statutes, people with HIV are prosecuted for “HIV crimes” under general criminal statutes.